Filling inequalities for nilpotent groups: Constructing horizontal triangulations

+Let $x\in U$.
+If we take $p=[j^m_x(f)]^{-1}$ in the previous construction, then $g$ is a smooth function which vanishes to $m$th order at $0$.
+The tangent plane to $M_f$ at $j^m_x(f)$ is then a translate of the tangent plane to $M_g$ at $0$.
+Since the first $m$ derivatives of $g$ disappear at $0$, the tangent plane to $M_g$ at $0$ is contained in $\R^k\oplus W_m$.
+Indeed, if we consider the derivative of the $m$th derivative of $g$ as a map from $\R^k\to W_m$, then the tangent plane to $M_g$ is the graph of this map. \end{proof}

-We first define a class of horizontal manifolds coming from the construction of Lemma \ref{horizsubmans}. \begin{dfn} If $Y$ is a submanifold of $j^m(f)(M)$, it is {\em holonomic} if and only if there is a piecewise smooth submanifold $M$ of $\R^k$, an open set $U\subset \R^k$ containing $M$, and a smooth map $f:U\to \R$ such that the $Y=j^m(f)(M)$.
+Now we define a class of horizontal manifolds coming from the construction of Lemma \ref{horizsubmans}. \begin{dfn} If $U\subset \R^k$ is an open subset and $f:U\to \R$ is a smooth map, we say that any submanifold $Y$ of $M_f$ is {\em holonomic}.

-If $X$ is a complex, a Lipschitz map $f:X\to J^m(\R^k)$ is holonomic if and only if its image lies in a holonomic submanifold of $J^m(\R^k)$. \end{dfn} Lemma \ref{horizsubmans} then implies that holonomic submanifolds and maps are horizontal.
+If $X$ is a complex, a Lipschitz map $f:X\to J^m(\R^k)$ is holonomic if and only if its image lies in $M_f$ for some smooth $f:U\to \R$. \end{dfn} Lemma \ref{horizsubmans} then implies that holonomic submanifolds and maps are horizontal.